collin-marando/coqart/README.md

-# Solutions to Castéran and Bertot's book on CIC
+# Solutions and Notes for Castéran and Bertot's book on CIC

 _Interactive Theorem Proving and Program Development:_ </br>
 _Coq’Art: The Calculus of Inductive Constructions_ </br>